jruwaard/aph_ema_handbook/docs/R.md

 What if you do not know the name of a function?
 Suppose you want to run a t-test for independent groups.
 Does R have a function for that?

-At the top-right of the 'Help' pane, RStudio has a search input field, which allows you to search through all documentation that is installed on your computer.
+At the top-right of the `Help` pane, RStudio has a search input field, which allows you to search through all documentation that is installed on your computer.
 The search field auto-completes your input.
 If you type a 't' in this field, you will be presented with a list of functions starting with a 't'.
 In